MaterializeInc/materialize/doc/developer/arrangements.md

 ## Which operators need Arrangements?

-We create more arrangements that just those to house materialized sources and views.
+We create more arrangements than just those to house indexes and materialized views.
 Many internal operators require arrangements so that they can respond efficiently to changes.
 For example, the differential dataflow `join` operator requires that each of its two inputs be an arrangement.
 Specifically, each arrangement must have as its `key` the fields that will be equated by the join.